S2P2/coding-for-everyone/src/concepts/module-3/if-else.md

 <!-- langtabs-end -->

 With this structure, you can create clear and effective logic for any number of choices, ensuring your program always knows the right step to take.

+### Mini-Exercise 💡

+Let's modify the code to assign a letter grade based on a score.
+- A: score >= 90
+- B: 80 <= score < 90
+- C: 70 <= score < 80
+- F: score < 70

+Try it with a variable score = 85 and see what grade gets printed.